 We limit the size of commit buffers to 2048 entries and flush them if they become full.
-This may lead to sub-optimal commits for some arrays, but our experience indicates that this does not occur often and that larger buffers lead to performance degradation by preventing the shadow state for an array from being garbage collected even if the array itself has been.
+This may lead to sub-optimal commits for some arrays, but our experience indicates that this does not occur often and that larger buffers degrade performance by preventing the shadow state for an array from being garbage collected even if the array itself has been.